Helios-vmg/Borderless/README.md

 Current features:
 * Minimally intrusive UI.
 Image display windows are completely frameless.
 No titlebar, no status bar, no nothing.
 The program is mainly controlled with the keyboard, and more complex functions are accessed through a context menu.
-* Support for JPEG and PNG.
+* Supported formats: BMP, JPEG, PNG, GIF.
 Other formats may already be supported by Qt (which handles the decoding), but they haven't been tested.
 * Proper transparency display.

 Planned features:
-* GIF and SVG support.
+* SVG support.

 Possible future features:
 * Support for traversing images in common archive formats.